DennisvHulten/Monostand-workflow/README.md

 # Post-collection workflow: clonal assessment & spatial distribution

-Once samples are collected in the field (see the [field sampling workflow](#) — grid marker placement, GPS/pixel-referenced tracking, and collection status logging), this stage of the pipeline takes genotyped samples and determines which ones are clonal replicates of the same individual (ramets of one genet), then examines how tightly those clones are clustered in space.
+Once samples are collected in the field (see the [field sampling workflow](#)), this stage of the pipeline takes genotyped samples and determines which ones are clonal replicates of the same individual (ramets of one genet), then examines how tightly those clones are clustered in space.

-This is useful for any monospecific/clonal organism where a single genetic individual can produce multiple physically separate sampling points — the goal is to avoid treating ramets of the same genet as independent samples in downstream population-level analyses, and to describe how far a clone typically spreads.

 ## Overview